Please note: due to the ongoing Coronavirus pandemic our 2021 residential executive education courses have moved online for 2021.

 - And several international universities and research centres

 - Maldives Transport and Contracting Company

 - Ministry of Transport, Qatar

 - Introduction to course - Dr Jennie Middleton (University of Oxford)

-- Smart mobilities: what is it and who does it? - Dr Tim Schwanen (University of Oxford)
+- Smart mobilities: what is it and who does it? - Prof Tim Schwanen (University of Oxford)